nerdgeschoss/react-use-form-library/Readme.md

 <p>&nbsp</p>

-#### Dirty
+#### isDirty

 When instantiated, a field will store it's original value in a variable.
-This getter will then compare the original value to the current value and return true if they are different.
+This method will then compare the original value to the current value and return true if they are different.

 <p>&nbsp</p>